-China anxiety hits Asia stocks as Sino-U.S. trade war looms
+Asian stocks shaky as Sino-U.S. trade war begins

-SHANGHAI/TOKYO (Reuters) - Faltering Chinese markets dented Asian stocks on Friday morning, as the time neared when Washington would impose tariffs on Chinese imports, a move many investors fear would trigger a full-scale trade war between the world’s two largest economies.
+SHANGHAI/TOKYO (Reuters) - Asian stocks wobbled on Friday, as Washington slapped tariffs on Chinese imports, a move many investors fear could be the start of a full-scale trade war between the world’s two largest economies.

+The U.S. tariffs on more than 800 goods from China worth $34 billion took effect at 0401 GMT.
+President Donald Trump has warned the United States may ultimately target over $500 billion worth of Chinese goods, an amount that roughly matches its total imports from China last year.

+China’s commerce ministry said shortly after the U.S. tariffs took effect that it was forced to retaliate, meaning $34 billion worth of imported U.S. goods including autos and agricultural products are also subject to 25 percent tariffs.

-At 0315 GMT, MSCI’s broadest index of Asia-Pacific shares outside Japan was 0.4 percent lower, pulling back from a modest early rise.
-The index has lost 8.9 percent since June 7.
+MSCI’s broadest index of Asia-Pacific shares outside Japan was 0.1 percent lower, pulling back from a modest early rise.
+The index has lost near 9 percent since June 7.

-“China will surely take retaliatory steps, to which U.S. President Donald Trump has threatened more tariffs.
-Trade war has exited as a concept for some time but now it has become a reality,” said Norihiro Fujito, senior investment strategist at Mitsubishi UFJ Morgan Stanley Securities.
+“China will surely take retaliatory steps, to which U.S. President Donald Trump has threatened more tariffs,” said Norihiro Fujito, senior investment strategist at Mitsubishi UFJ Morgan Stanley Securities.

+“If this was a boxing match, the first round has just begun.
+It is going to be a long process.
+Trump is unlikely to back down easily ahead of the U.S. mid-term elections (in November), especially given the recent rise in his popularity,” Fujito said.

-Seoul’s Kospi index fell 0.25 percent and shares in Taiwan were 0.4 percent lower.
+Seoul’s Kospi index, down in the morning, was flat fell 0.25 percent and shares in Taiwan were 0.e percent lower.
+Shares of Singapore, a major trading hub for the region, dropped more than 2.0 percent to 14-month lows.

-Japan’s Nikkei stock index was 0.7 percent higher after closing at a three-month low on Thursday.

-U.S. and European shares had been boosted on Thursday by reassuring economic data from Germany, and as automakers’ shares jumped, with German Chancellor Angela Merkel saying she would back lowering European Union tariffs on U.S. car imports after Washington offered to scrap threatened tariffs on European cars.
+Japan’s Nikkei stock index rose 1.1 percent from Thursday’s three-month low, helped in part by a boost in automaker shares on signs Washington and the European Union may be seeking a compromise on tariffs on cars.

+“How that’s going to iron out, I think that’s still going to be a major point of contention.
+But at least they’re talking and I think while cooler heads prevail, that’s the positivity that’s emanated from the markets,” said Stephen Innes, head of trading APAC at OANDA.

 Newly released minutes from the U.S. Federal Reserve’s last policy meeting on June 12-13 showed policymakers discussed whether recession lurked around the corner, and expressed concerns global trade tensions could hit an economy that by most measures looked strong.